What is a Dental Implant?

 A dental implant is a procedure that involves a metal fixture (usually a screw) being fixed into the jawbone, which then acts as an anchor for a new false tooth.

 It seems straightforward, but this form of cosmetic dental surgery is quite an involved process, so it is in your best interests to fully understand the procedure, costs involved, and to speak with a dental implant expert prior to making a decision.

 Are missing teeth making you feel self-conscious about your smile, or keeping you from eating comfortably each day?

 Having dental implant treatment allows you to benefit from a brand new tooth that looks and feels natural.
 Smile by Design offers comprehensive dental implant treatment all in our specially equipped dental implant treatment centre.

 The most common questions we field are about why you should get a dental implant and what are the options surrounding dental implants, as well as the costs involved.
 Below, Sydney-based implant dentistry expert Dr. Michael Tam explains most of the questions regarding dental implants to help you make a more informed choice when it comes to dental implants.

 Dental implants are beneficial over several other more traditional forms of tooth replacement because of the following reasons:

-They are an ideal replacement option to removable dentures
+- They are an ideal replacement option for removable dentures

 Is a Dental Implant Right for Me?